|Nutrition Facts (per serving)|

 This recipe for Czech vanilla crescents or vanilkove rohlicky is popular year-round, but especially at Christmas time when they become part of vánoční cukrový (vah-NAWTCH-nee tsoo-KRAW-vee) or Christmas sweets.
 Vanilla crescents are also popular Christmas cookies in Germany and Austria where they are called Vanillekipferl.

-Some people like to roll these in vanilla sugar while they are still hot, but I prefer them rolled in confectioners' sugar.
-It looks like they've been dusted with freshly fallen snow -- so perfect for Christmas!
+Some people like to roll these in vanilla sugar while they are still hot, and yet others prefer them rolled in confectioners' sugar—it looks like they've been dusted with freshly fallen snow, which is so perfect for Christmas.

 5 tablespoons sugar